joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 - Wanting a back-up key.
 - Starting an extra job with its own login.
 - Having admin access for different clients.
-- Having admin access for you job but at a separate admin account.
+- Having admin access for your job but at a separate admin account.
 - Starting your own business or side-project.
 - Maintaining your own digital environment thus having a separate admin account for security reasons.
-- New features for newer keys.
+- New features for newer keys, like needing modern certificates.
 - Because you lost one or misplaced one.
 - Feeling discomfort when you type in your Security Key PIN while a co-worker is standing next to you.

 Now besides keys, sometimes you can turn your phone into a key, with the Authenticator app from Microsoft you can register your device with an organisation-tenant and enable passwordless sign-in with your phone.
 I added the Reality box to this feature as well.
-It works...
+It works…

-... except if you want to register more than one account in the app.
+… except if you want to register more than one account in the app.
 You can add the device as a second factor for multiple accounts, but to use that app to replace the password, that is limited to one account per phone only.

 👉 That means you need to have multiple phones if you want to use this feature for more than one account.🐇🕳